fengxuanrui/fengxuanrui.github.io/_pages/about.md

 · With José Antonio Carrillo, Shuchen Guo, Pierre-Emmanuel Jabin and Zhenfu Wang, Relative Entropy Method for Particle Approximation of the Landau Equation for Maxwellian Molecules. [arXiv](https://arxiv.org/abs/2408.15035)

-· With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space.
-Submitted to Peking Mathematical Journal. [arXiv](https://arxiv.org/abs/2310.05156)
+· With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space. [arXiv](https://arxiv.org/abs/2310.05156)

 Teaching
 ======